stark1tty/awesome-PhD/README.md

 - [OPEN ACCESS BUTTON](https://openaccessbutton.org/): Browser plugin that looks for open access versions of publications behind paywalls.
 - [SCIENCE HUB MUTUAL AID](https://www.wosonhj.com/): A mutual aid forum for academic literature which uses a point-based system for requests.
 - [UNPAYWALL](https://unpaywall.org/): As an alternative to SciHub, consider Unpaywall.
+- [WAYBACK MACHINE](https://web.archive.org/): The Internet Archive Wayback Machine is a service that allows people to visit archived versions of Web sites.
+Visitors to the Wayback Machine can type in a URL, select a date range, and then begin surfing on an archived version of the Web.
+Imagine surfing circa 1999 and looking at all the Y2K hype, or revisiting an older version of your favorite Web site.
+The Internet Archive Wayback Machine can make all of this possible.
+You can also submit websites to the archive to ensure future accessibility.
 - [THE WIKIPEDIA LIBRARY](https://wikipedialibrary.wmflabs.org/): Over 90 of the world's top subscription-only databases, with content in 33 languages, are available free for Wikipedia editors meeting a set of very easy requirements.
 - [WIKIPEDIA RESOURCE EXCHANGE](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Resource_Exchange): A mutual aid effort by Wikipedia for resource sharing.